How To Get Richer Without Getting a Raise

-Given that a Gallup survey found that the average workweek is actually 47 hours, you might have a hard time whittling yours down to just four hours.
+According to the Bureau of Labor Statistics, the average American work week–including part-time workers– was 34.6 hours per week in 2020, so you might have a hard time whittling yours down to just four hours.
 But by using Ferriss’ strategies, you might be able to get more done in a shorter period of time and boost the amount you earn in the process.

 Define What You Want

 By Definition, Ferriss means that you should define your ideal lifestyle.
 Ask yourself what you want to be doing, what you want to have and how much that lifestyle will cost you.

 This might be easier said than done.
 A 2015 University of Phoenix survey found that 60 percent of working adults want to change careers, but nearly 40 percent of those adults aren’t sure what other career to choose.
 The adults surveyed cited other barriers to change including lack of adequate education, lack of financial security and fear of the unknown, such as when starting a business.